Current state of affairs

 - A more heterogeneous and differentiated job market than in the past, since professions are more and more specialized in terms of education, competency and experience.
 In such a scenario, it is difficult to organize a homogeneous labor union and some may find convenient to switch from being a worker on wage to becoming a service provider.

-- The international competition dictated by economic globalization reduces the bargaining power of national labor unions.
+- The international competition dictated by economic globalization, that reduces the bargaining power of national labor unions.
 Plus, geographic barriers are lowered by telecommunication networks and some may find convenient to offer their remote services internationally rather than maintaining a national job position.

 Most of the contemporary political discussion and economic policy, both nationally and internationally, is focused on the latest trends that we mentioned.